thboutet/STAGE-M1/README.md

 conda install augustus
 ```
 > [!WARNING]
-> Here you may have problems with "scipio.py", so you will also have to download this script and put it in the directory indicated by the error returned by augustus
+> Here you may have problems with "scipio.py", so you will also have to download this script and put it in the directory indicated by the error returned by augustus.

 ## TRAIN A NEW SPECIES
 > [!NOTE]
 > To train augustus, we must create a new species.
 For this we need the genome and the proteins predicted for it.
 For cuniculi, the data training contains proteins from the other microsporidia annotated on Microannot  _Nosema ceranae_, _Enterocytozoon bieneusi_ and _Anncaliia algerae_).
-It will therefore be worth creating a genome corresponding to all these proteins
+It will therefore be worth creating a genome corresponding to all these proteins.
 ```
 cat genome_complet/A_algerae.fna genome_complet/E_bieneusi.fna genome_complet/N_ceranae.fna > genome_complet/all_genome_clear_cuniculi
 ```
-Then we train the new species
+Then we train it :
 ```
 autoAugTrain.pl --species=microsporidie_cuniculi --genome=genome_complet/all_genome_clear_cuniculi --
 trainingset=data_training_prot_cuniculi